haryati75/TGC-Project-1-Mosque-Prayer-Booking/README.md

 ![Criss-cross polygon](images/unsorted-polygon.PNG)

 ### Sorting (lat,lng) coordinates for drawing polygon on map:
->A simple workaround to _minimise this occurence_ is to sort the coordinates according to the longitude (ascending).
+>A simple workaround to _minimise this occurence_ is to sort the coordinates.
 A **bubble-sort algorithm** is used to arrange the coordinates before returning the resulting (lat,lng) array.
-See below polygon after sorted:
+See below polygon after sorted.
+However, still unsure if it is best to sort by latitude or longitude.

 ![Sorted polygon](images/sorted-polygon.PNG)